TheMottoRw/quickcredit/README.md

 // running the server in development mode npm run watch

-// building the ploject for deployment npm run build
+// building the project for deployment npm run build

+// delete build the project folder to recreate new one npm run clean

 // running the server in production mode npm run start